Lee R. Hartell

-Lee Ross Hartell (August 23, 1923 – August 27, 1951) was a soldier in the U.S. Army during the Korean War.
-He posthumously received the Medal of Honor for his actions on August 27, 1951, during the Battle of Bloody Ridge.
-He joined the Army from Danbury, Connecticut, in 1949.
+Lee Ross Hartell (August 23, 1923 – August 27, 1951) was a soldier in the United States Army during the Korean War who was posthumously awarded the Medal of Honor for his actions on August 27, 1951, during the Battle of Bloody Ridge.
+He joined the army from Danbury, Connecticut, in 1949.

-By August 26, 1951, First Lieutenant Hartell was on the ground as a forward observer with B Company, 9th Infantry Regiment at the base of Hill 700 near Kobanson-ni.
+By August 26, 1951, Hartell was on the ground as a forward observer with B Company, 9th Infantry Regiment at the base of Hill 700 near Kobanson-ni.
 Hill 700 was attacked and taken by B Company that day.
 But the Chinese mounted a major counterattack at 04:00.
 Hartell walked the artillery fire right up the hill on top of the charging enemy.
 Although wounded, he kept calling in artillery fire onto his hilltop.
 Finally at 06:30 hours, Hartell was hit in the chest by a bullet and died.

 Military service

 Lee enlisted in the Connecticut National Guard on June 20, 1940, in the 192nd Field Artillery Battalion.
 He transferred to active duty on September 22, 1942, and was wounded in action in the South Pacific on June 19, 1943.
-He then transferred to Battery C of the 31st Battalion, 8th Field Artillery training regiment at Fort Sill, Oklahoma and was discharged from active duty on July 1, 1945.
+He then transferred to Battery C of the 31st Battalion, 8th Field Artillery training regiment at Fort Sill, Oklahoma, and was discharged from active duty on July 1, 1945.
 He was discharged from the Connecticut National Guard the following day.

-On August 8, 1946, he rejoined the Connecticut National Guard as a Second Lieutenant and served as an artillery officer with the 963rd Field Artillery battalion.
+On August 8, 1946, he rejoined the Connecticut National Guard as a second lieutenant and served as an artillery officer with the 963rd Field Artillery battalion.
 He was then discharged from the National Guard on January 12, 1948, to enter active duty service.
 He was deployed to Korea as part of Battery A, 15th Artillery Battalion of the 2nd Infantry Division.
 He was killed in action on August 27, 1951.